Batwam/easy-user-switch/README.md

-fastuserswitch
+Gnome Panel User Switch
 ==============

 Gnome-shell extension to easily switch between connected users This is a fork of https://github.com/HROMANO/fastuserswitch

-You might need to install dependancies using:
-- Debian: `sudo apt install automake intltool`

-1 - Run `./autogen-sh`

-2 - To create a zip-file of the extension:
-`make zip-file`
-The zip will be in zip-file directory

-Or to install the extension locally (ie ~/.local/share/gnome-shell/extensions/):
+To install the extension locally (ie ~/.local/share/gnome-shell/extensions/):
-`make local-install`
+`./auto_install.sh`